Fort Kelburne

 Following the end of the war, the fort ceased to be occupied by the New Zealand Army, with ownership transferring to the Public Works Department.
 In the course of its existence, no shots were ever fired in anger.
 In 1963, the fort was completely demolished by the Public Works Department to make way for two large connecting roads between the Wellington Urban Motorway and Ngauranga Gorge.
 As a result, little remains of the former installation.

 History

 Construction

-Fort Kelburne was the first of four coastal fortifications built in Auckland, Wellington, Lyttleton and Dunedin in the development of New Zealand's coastal defences during the Russian scare.
+Fort Kelburne was the first of four coastal fortifications built in Auckland, Wellington, Lyttelton and Dunedin in the development of New Zealand's coastal defences during the Russian scare.
 Construction began in December 1885 and was completed in April 1887.
 The naming of the fort varies in difference references between Kelburn and Kelburne, but is likely named after Viscount Kelburne, the eldest son of Lord Glasgow, who was the governor-general of New Zealand from 1892 to 1897.